-Although you have submitted tentative course selections with your application and will again in your advising essay, you are not enrolled in or reserved for these courses.
+Although you have submitted tentative course selections with your application and will again in your advising essay, you are not enrolled in these courses.

 Before you finalize your course selection, you will meet with your adviser, discuss your academic goals, and identify courses you are interested in.